binarybrain-009/Titanic-Survival/README.md

 # Titanic-Survival
 Predict Survival of the passengers on Titanic using M.L.
+ROC_aUC score of 92%